datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 In the previous step, we introduced `modules`.
 These are files with Python code that we can import and use in our code.
 While `modules` are files, `packages` are folders hierarchically structuring modules.
 You can install packages from other developers so that your code can rely on their code. `Packages` opens up whole new horizons: you are not coding everything by yourselves but reusing functions made available by others.
 We say that your code has 'dependencies', i.e. it depends on packages from other developers.

-Installing a package means downloading a folder with subfolders and files (e.g. packages and modules) which contain functions that you can use in your code in the same way you use your modules.
-As each package can rely on its own set of dependencies, the installation becomes quickly complicated.
+'Installing a package' means downloading a folder with files containing functions (e.g. packages and modules).
+Once installed, you can use these functions in your code the same way you use your modules.
+Each package can rely on its dependencies, so the installation becomes quickly complicated.
 No worries. `Package managers` are here to handle this process for us.

 ## What is a Web Server?

-In this assignment, we want to move beyond the Terminal inputs and outputs.
-From this step, the output of the code will appear on a `web page`.
+We want to move beyond the Terminal inputs and outputs in this assignment.
+The code's result will appear on a `web page` from this step.

-When you use your web browser to open a web page, you are requesting content from a network of computers.
-These computers are listening for requests and respond with the requested content.
-They _serve_ content on to _clients_ such as a web browser.
+When you use your web browser to open a web page, you request content from computers on the network.
+These computers `listen` for requests and respond with the requested content.
+We say that 'they _serve_ content on to _clients_' such as a web browser.
 We describe here the role of a `webserver`.

 Serving the output of our code on a webpage has many advantages for designers.
 Software is increasingly accessible as web applications, and many devices can display web pages.
-These make web page an appropriate medium for prototyping, even though the final product or service might rely on different technologies.
+These make web pages an appropriate medium for prototyping, even though the final product or service might rely on different technologies.

 ## What is an HTTP route?